OWASP/www-project-developer-guide/draft/06-secure-design/04-application-spoofing.md

 Content-Security-Policy: frame-ancestors 'self' `*.somesite.com https://myfriend.site.com;`

-This allows the current site, as well as any page on somesite.com (using any protocol), and only the page myfriend.site.com, using HTTPS only on the default port (443).
+This allows the current site, as well as any page on `somesite.com` (using any protocol), and only the page `myfriend.site.com`, using HTTPS only on the default port (443).

-Use SameSite Cookies
+Use `SameSite` Cookies

-Use httpOnly cookies
+Use `httpOnly` cookies

 #### Domain squatting / typo squatting